chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

          make

-3) Compile an example program:
+3) Compile an example program, which uses a ``forall`` loop to print messages:

    .. code-block:: bash

       chpl examples/hello3-datapar.chpl

-4) Run the resulting executable:
+4) Run the resulting executable, which will print 100 messages in parallel:

    .. code-block:: bash